malachispencer/bookmarks-manager/README.md

 ```
 As a User,
-so I can view my bookmarks,
+so I can see sites I visit regularly,
 I'd like to be able to show the full list of my bookmarks.
 ```